-For P, the value of a key is an object with attributes "old" or "oldEmpty" or "isArray".
+For P, the value of a key is an object with attributes "old", "oldNot", "oldEmpty" or "isArray".
 With "old" one can specify a JSON value that has to be present for the condition to be fulfilled.
-With "oldEmpty", which can take a boolean value, one can specify that the key value needs to be not set true or set to an arbitrary value false.
+With "oldNot" one may check for a value to not be equal to the test.
+While with "oldEmpty", which can take a boolean value, one can specify that the key value needs to be not set true or set to an arbitrary value false.
 With "isArray" one can specify that the value must be an array.
 As a shortcut, "old" values of scalar or array type may be stored directly in the attribute.
 Examples: